rashad101/ELiDi/README.md

 ```

 ### 🌐 Web Demo:
 In order to run the web demo first complete the installation step.
-First run the following command in your terminal:
+Then, run the following command in your terminal:
 ```python
 python app.py
 ```